daos-stack/daos/utils/ansible/ftest/README.md

 The [ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html)
 list the different nodes of the the sub-cluster and gather them in different groups (which can freely overlap) according to their roles in the functional test platform.
-- **daos\_dev**: This group should contains only one node.
+- **daos\_dev**: This group should contain only one node.
 This last one will be used for installing DAOS binaries and launch functional tests thanks to generated bash scripts.
 Details on how to use these scripts will be detailed in following sections.
 - **daos\_servers**: This group contains the nodes where DAOS servers will be running.
 - **daos\_clients**: This group contains the node where end user application such as *ior* or *fio* using DAOS file system will be run.

-The inventory should also contains a set of mandatory and optional variables.
+The inventory should also contain a set of mandatory and optional variables.
 - **daos\_runtime\_dir**: mandatory variable defining the shared directory used to install DAOS binaries.
 This directory should be accessible with the same path from all the nodes of the sub-cluster.